-- 16.3 The City will review the OCP and prepare comprehensive updates approximately every 10 years, or as otherwise directed by Council. - 16.4 All modifications to the OCP shall be undertaken in accordance with the Municipal Act. - All amendments to the OCP will be circulated to the Ta'an Kwäch'än Council and Kwanlin Dün First Nation governments for their review and comment. - All amendments to the OCP will be circulated to adjacent properties within 100 metres from the lands subject to the amendment. - 16.7 When an OCP amendment is being reviewed by Council, the following should be considered in the decision: - i.
+- 16.3 The City will review the OCP and prepare comprehensive updates approximately every 10 years, or as otherwise directed by Council. - 16.4 All modifications to the OCP shall be undertaken in accordance with the Municipal Act. - 16.5 All amendments to the OCP will be circulated to the Ta'an Kwäch'än Council and Kwanlin Dün First Nation governments for their review and comment. - 16.6 All amendments to the OCP will be circulated to adjacent properties located within the municipal boundary and within the following distance from the subject property or area: - i.
+For areas within the Urban Containment Boundary, 100 m; and - ii.
+For areas outside the Urban Containment Boundary, 1km. - 16.7 When an OCP amendment is being reviewed by Council, the following should be considered in the decision: - i.
 How the amendment aligns to the vision, principles, goals, and policies of the OCP; - ii.
 The rationale for undertaking an amendment in advance of a comprehensive OCP review process; - iii.
 Public, stakeholder, and government input; and - iv.
-The potential benefits and/ or impacts to the community anticipated as a result of the amendment. - The public will be provided an opportunity to participate in the OCP amendment process in accordance with the Municipal Act.
+The potential benefits and/or impacts to the community anticipated as a result of the amendment. - The public will be provided an opportunity to participate in the OCP amendment process in accordance with the Municipal Act.